bridgetownrb/liquid-component/README.md

   title:
     - string
-    - The title of the card displayed in a header along the top. show_footer?: [boolean, Display bottom footer.] theme?: object
+    - The title of the card displayed in a header along the top.
+  show_footer: [boolean, Display bottom footer.] theme?: object # optional variable
   content: markdown
 ---